This section describes the types of metrics displayed on the Host Details and Service Details screens.

 - Kernel 3.14 or later for Linux

 The sources for each of the above metrics when using mackerel-agent are as follows.
+The source code of mackerel-agent is available here.

 - loadavg